Primarily Teaching 2015

 - Graduate credit from a major university is available for an additional fee for most sessions.

-- You will receive a stipend upon successful completion of the course.
+- Participants receive a stipend upon successful completion of the course.

 Comments from Past Participants

-- "I thoroughly enjoyed the excitement of discovery.
-Many thanks to all those who supported us in many ways."
+- "I thoroughly enjoyed the excitement of discovery."

 - "I have a renewed sense of enthusiasm for beginning yet another school year."